The Dimming Rooms

 Aspirational lifestyle content placed on a table for debtors who are losing the capacity to aspire.
 Readable at arrival, illegible by hour three.
 Good Fortune knows this.
 The magazines are not an oversight — they are a measure.
 When you can no longer read them, the Dimming is proceeding on schedule.

-- The Pavilion Mirror: The design match between Fortune Pavilion and the Dimming Rooms is documented in Good Fortune’s internal standards as “brand continuity.”
-But the 24°C temperature, the specific scent profile, the warm amber lighting — these create neurological trust.
+The design match between Fortune Pavilion and the Dimming Rooms is documented internally as “brand continuity.”
+The 24°C temperature, the scent profile, the warm amber lighting — these create neurological trust.
 Whether Good Fortune designs the Dimming Rooms to feel trustworthy because it believes in customer experience, or because trust makes the Dimming easier to administer, is a question the brand continuity documentation does not address.